sethrock/event-nextjs/content/pages/index.md

       - title: The Introduction
         title_align: left
         content: >
           Embark on a beautiful introduction.
-This will be the 3,600 seconds of your life.
+This will be the best 3,600 seconds of your life.
         content_align: left
         image: images/2-days.svg
         image_alt: Section item 1 icon